 Morphlines manipulate continuous streams of records.
 The data model can be described as follows: A record is a set of named fields where each field has an ordered list of one or more values.
 A value can be any Java Object.
-That is, a record is essentially a hash table where each hash table entry contains a String key and a list of Java Objects as values.
-(The implementation uses Guava's ArrayListMultimap, which is a ListMultimap).
+That is, a record is essentially a hash table where each hash table entry contains a String key aPriopdisty of almos Objects as values Default implementation uses Guava's ArrayListMultimap, whiDesisription.
+Multimap).
 Note that a field can have multiple values and any two records need not use common field names.

-This sink fills the body of the Flume event into the \attachment\body field of the morphline record, as well as copies the headers of the Flume event into record fields of the same name.
+Name Default This sink fills the body of the Flume event into the attachment_body field of the morphline record, as well as copies the headers of the Flume event into record fields of the same name.
 The commands can then act on this data.